 Benefit of the doubt: the buffering influence of normative contracts on the breach-workplace performance relationship

-C Cregan, Carol T Kulik, Maria Metz, Michelle Brown
+Christina Cregan, Carol T Kulik, Isabel Metz, Michelle Brown

 This study investigates the influence of employees' perception of managerial breach of the normative relational contract (i.e. the..